Why should you offer modified duty work?

 Can an injured worker be fired?

 Yes, an injured worker can be fired.
 If it can be shown that the injured worker was "responsible" for his termination, it may be possible to terminate benefits.
 Because the circumstances leading to the firing can be unique, we recommend that you contact your Pinnacol Assurance claims representative to discuss your situation.
-Benefits usually continue until the injured worker achieves maximum medical improvement, until they receive a medical release to regular duty, until they return to regular or modified employment or until they receive a formal modified duty job offer that follows the Rules of Procedure.
+Benefits usually continue until the injured worker achieves maximum medical improvement, until they receive a medical release to regular duty, until they resume work with regular or modified employment or until they receive a formal modified duty job offer that follows the Rules of Procedure.

 What if an injured worker moves out of the area?

 An employer in Colorado is entitled to make a modified duty job offer in the same geographic area in which the injury took place.
 An injured worker who relocates still must acknowledge the offer.
-If the injured worker is offered a modified duty job within the Rules of Procedure, and fails to return to work, his or her benefits may be in jeopardy.
+If the injured worker is offered a modified duty job within the Rules of Procedure, and fails to get back to work, his or her benefits may be in jeopardy.

 What if an injured worker on modified duty is not productive, takes excessive breaks and wastes other workers' time?